-Have you ever wondered how long dry cleaning take?
+Have you ever wondered how long does dry cleaning take?
 If so, then this is the article for you.
-We will discuss how long it takes to dry clean a suit, how long it takes to dry clean a wedding dress, and how long it typically takes for other clothing items.

 How long does dry cleaning take in 2021?

-Dry cleaning suits can take anywhere from 24 hours up to 3 weeks, depending on how busy your local cleaners are at the time of your request.
+Dry cleaning suits can take anywhere from 24 hours up to 3 weeks.
+It depends on how busy your local cleaners are at the time of your request.

-The average wait time for an appointment with most cleaners is about two days which includes both pickup and delivery times.
+The average wait time for an appointment with most cleaners is about two days.
+It includes both pickup and delivery times.

 Today we are going to describe detailed information about how long does dry cleaning take?

 Dry cleaning is a prevalent washing method in today’s world.
-It is used to clean garments without using water.
+It is for cleaning garments without using water.